Michael-Rudolf/BlenderImageRename/README.md

 > cd BlenderImageRename

 ## Use
+### New command (recommended)
+Make sure you are in the directory you installed Blender Image Rename in.
+> sudo bash birename.sh destination_folder
+The destination_folder is the folder in which the images that should be renamed are.

+### Old command (hard to use - legacy - more control)
 Make sure you are in the folder in which you installed BlenderImageRename.
 Execute:
 > python3 main.py destination_folder lowest_image_number highest_image_number format